watsonbox/exportify/README.md

 [https://rawgit.com/delight-im/exportify/master/exportify.html](https://rawgit.com/delight-im/exportify/master/exportify.html)

-As many users have noted, there is no way to export/archive playlists from the Spotify client for safekeeping.
+As many users have noticed with Spotify, there is no way to export or archive one’s playlists or library from the official clients for safekeeping.
 This application provides a simple interface for doing that using the Spotify Web API.

-No data will be saved – the entire application runs in the browser.
+No data will be saved on any third-party server – the entire application runs in your browser.

 ## Usage

-Click “Get Started”, grant Exportify read-only access to your playlists, then click the “Export” button to export a playlist.
+Click “Get Started”, grant Exportify *read-only* access to your playlists and library, then click the “Export” button to start the export.

-Click “Export All” to save a zip file containing a CSV file for each playlist in your account.
-This may take a while when many playlists exist and/or they are large.
+Click “Export All” to save a ZIP file containing one CSV file for each playlist in your account.
+This may take a while when many (large) playlists exist.

-### Re-importing Playlists
+### Re-importing playlists

 Once playlists are saved, it’s also pretty straightforward to re-import them into Spotify.
-Open up the CSV file in Excel, for example, select and copy the `spotify:track:xxx` URIs, then simply create a playlist in Spotify and paste them in.
+Open up an exported CSV file in Excel or LibreOffice Calc, for example, then select and copy the `spotify:track:xxx` URIs.
+Finally, create a playlist in Spotify and paste in the URIs.

 ### Export Format